 House of the Witchdoctor

 The writer/director for this offering is Devon Mikolas, a young filmmaker who is concerned with being born about the time we were buying tickets for movies like this.
 We must’ve become a devotee of that particular niche of movies, most of his film credits are representative of films from this time and place.
 He has acted in several of these films that this is the first time he has written and directed a feature-length project.
-Considering his age and that he’s on the start of his learning curve, he demonstrates a lot of potential for retrospective point of view, at least.
+Considering his age and that he’s at the start of his learning curve, he demonstrates a lot of potential for retrospective point of view, at least.
 The movie opens with a person running through the woods in desperation.
 Chasing him is a menacing figure with a burlap bag over his head, never a good sign any time, but particularly while strolling through the woods at night.
 The first of many twists, there will be applied to the story is the fact that the running potential victim’s male.
-The person occupying this archetype, particularly in the opening of a horror movie, is almost inevitably a female, usually one who appears to not have much in the way of wardrobe.
+The person occupying this archetype, particularly in the opening of a horror movie, is almost inevitably a female, usually one who appears not to have much in the way of wardrobe.
 What sets Mr. Mikolas apart from and distinctively above, so many of his fellow independent horror directors is he is not at all obliged to honor the tenants of this genre.
-Ever become extremely evident as the film progresses, Mikolas appears to enjoy arriving at the twisted his film by straying off the horror flick playbook and venturing into the elements of various different types of film.
-The more I got into the movie, the more I came to the realization that this was a significant cut above those midnight flicks, even if they bring back strong memories of them.
+Ever become extremely evident as the film progresses, Mikolas appears to enjoy arriving at the twisted his film by straying off the horror flick playbook and venturing into the elements of various types of film.
+The more I got into the movie, the more I realized that this was a significant cut above those midnight flicks, even if they bring back strong memories of them.

-Present get to meet what appear to be the most likely candidates for the films antagonists, Cliff Rifton (Allan Kayser), and his redneck buddy appropriately named, Buzz (David Willis).
+Present get to meet what appear to be the most likely candidates for the film's antagonists, Cliff Rifton (Allan Kayser), and his redneck buddy appropriately named, Buzz (David Willis).
 As it turns out, Cliff was recently incarcerated for various unnamed crimes, although it seems highly probable that they involved violence.
 Buzz, is always up for good time, which typically involves a lot of pain and death for anyone they happen upon.
 Buzz welcomes his friend back to freedom by taking him to a drug dealer to obtain a supply of methamphetamine.
 The transaction does not go well for the dealer considering Cliff and Buzz they depart with both their money and the drugs.
 As a demonstration the depths of their depravity, the out-of-control pair rape to the dealer’s woman before torturing him to death.
 While this is going on, the audience is finally shown the requisite female elements to the movie.
-The alpha female of this pack of coeds is Leslie (Callie Stephens), who was accompanied by a cadre of friends including; Rose (Dyanne Thorne), Regina (Emily Bennett),Jossie (Steffie Grote) and Patty, portrayed by Summer Bills, known through the Internet for her appearances in YouTube’s ‘YouStar: Road to Fame’.
+The alpha female of this pack of coeds is Leslie (Callie Stephens).
+She was accompanied by a cadre of friends including; Rose (Dyanne Thorne), Regina (Emily Bennett), Josie (Steffie Grote) and Patty, portrayed by Summer Bills, known through the Internet for her appearances in YouTube’s ‘YouStar: Road to Fame.’
 Less they were bringing hope friends to meet her parents; Peter (Bill Moseley) and Irene Van Hooten.

-One of the most notable twists infused into the story is the spirit of the familiar trope, the survivor girl, is diffused throughout the group.
+One of the most notable twists infused into the story is the spirit of the familiar trope, the survivor girl, diffused throughout the group.
 The boys and most of the girls are more than willing and able to fight back with Tom: on his belly like a worm to the kitchen where he can burn off his bindings on the stove and obtain a knife.
-The closeness group is inflicted with a lot of pain and death, but they managed to strike a few blows against their captors.
+The closeness group inflicted with a lot of pain and death, but they managed to strike a few blows against their captors.
 One thing about the choice of having Cliff and Buzz as tweaked out mortals is they are not subject to the unstoppable rampage of the supernatural ability, such as Freddy or Jason.
 They can be hurt, bleed and die, which provides a somewhat level playing field for the gruesome events within the house.
 At this point, many viewers may be wondering about the title.
 The house is obviously the one they are in the meth heads off far from being witch doctors.
-That didn’t reveal is ideally placed towards the end of the film, not as a dénouement but in a better placed as the introduction into the third act.
-Mr. Mikolas is developing quite a flare for pacing that is very unusual for an indie horror filmmaker in his freshman opus.
+What that didn’t reveal is ideally placed towards the end of the film, not as a dénouement but in a better placed as the introduction into the third act.
+Mr. Mikolas is developing quite a flair for pacing that is very unusual for an indie horror filmmaker in his freshman opus.
 Adding to the potential for his talent is keen eye imagery.
 I look forward to his subsequent work to see how this ability develops.
-Sinister of darkness of the woods is nicely contrasted to the well-lit house.
+Sinister of the darkness of the woods nicely contrasted to the well-lit house.
 This develops an intriguing contradiction between setting and situation.
 The woods are relatively safe place compared to the pleasant family-style home that becomes the location of a desperate try for survival.